-After the change of state within the charge cylinder, the liquid occupies more space than when it was in a solid state.
+After the change of state within the charge cylinder, the liquid wax occupies more space than when it was in a solid state.
 A rod inserted into the charge cylinder is pushed outwards linearly as there is now no longer space for the rod within the charge cylinder.
-The rod pushes the secondary valve closed whilst at the same time opening the primary valve.
+The rod pushes the by-pass valve closed whilst at the same time opening the main valve.
 The temperature of the engine thus controls the movement of the rod and consequently the amount of cooling water sent to the radiator, or bypassing the radiator.

 Hot cooling water temperature (>80°C) = Cooling water sent to radiator.

-Cold cooling water temperature (<80°C)= Cooling water recirculated (radiator bypassed)
+Cold cooling water temperature (<80°C) = Cooling water recirculated (radiator bypassed)

 3D Model Details